dbos-inc/dbos-docs/docs/getting-started/quickstart-tt-debugger.md

 a workflow or transaction function.
 :::

-Now that you know the basics of DBOS Time Travel Debugging, please check out our [tutorials](../category/dbos-transact-tutorials).
 To learn more about the Time Travel Debugger, check out our Time Travel Debugger [tutorial](../cloud-tutorials/timetravel-debugging) and [reference](../api-reference/time-travel-debugger).